jedwillick/libsubprocess/README.md

 cd libsubprocess
 ```

-Then you can build and install it as a shared library that can be dynamically linked
+Then you can build and install both the shared and static library.

 ```bash
 # By default installs to /usr/local so sudo is needed.